 According to a study from 2015 by WIN/Gallup, 93% of Georgians consider themselves to be religious.
-There is only one country in the world which has a higher rate, namely Thailand, where this number stands at 94%, while the same percentage of religious people as in Georgia could only be found in Armenia, Bangladesh, and Morocco.
+There is only one country in the world that has a higher rate, namely Thailand, where this number stands at 94%, while the same percentage of religious people as in Georgia could only be found in Armenia, Bangladesh, and Morocco.
 All other nations of the world are less enchanted about religion.
 Worldwide, on average only 63% of people say they are believers, and in some countries, like China and Japan, the number goes down to 7% and 13%, respectively.

 Given that in this ranking Georgia has a shared second place, I want to speculate about the economic consequences of such firm belief.
 While connecting economics and religiosity may seem to be an obscure endeavor to some readers, this avenue of research has a long tradition and generated many fascinating insights.
 In this article, I want to report on features of belief systems that were found in this branch of academic research to be conducive or detrimental to economic success.
 The reader, who may be much better acquainted with Georgian Orthodoxy than I am, is invited to draw own conclusions for Georgia.